dominayo/Samusky-Scrypto-Challenge/substradix/README.md

 - Users combine crafted gear/weapons/accessories to futher stregthen themselves.
 - Users battle tougher and tougher enemies, requiring better gear/accessories/weapons, etc.

-Outside of the core Gameplay Loop (Implmentation in progress:
+Outside of the core Gameplay Loop (Implmentation in progress):
 - Users sell gear for gold, which can be staked or exchanged for XRD.
 - Users earn cool skins/titles
 - Users fight in asynchronous PVP or Guild battles for rewards